When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Box Targets

-Materials: Random boxes, markers, scissors, and balls.
+Materials: Cardboard boxes, markers, scissors, and balls.

 Instructions:

-4. The highest score wins.
+4. The player with the highest score wins.

 Variations: